knaazimkhan/betterui/docs/project-definition.md

 ## **How It Will Work**

 1. **Frontend Framework**:
-   - Built using **Next.js** for fast rendering and excellent SEO capabilities.
+   - Built using **Next.js App Router** for fast rendering and excellent SEO capabilities.
    - Styled using **Tailwind CSS** for flexibility and rapid prototyping.

 2. **Component Development**: